 The Karen people

 It is not entirely clear where the Karen come from but people believe they originally come from Tibet and the Gobi desert.
 They moved to Burma centuries ago.
-In the 18th century they started migrating into Thailand.
-They live in fifteen provinces in Thailand, along the Burmese-Thai border, from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi and further south to the Isthmus of Kra.
+In the 18th century, they started migrating to Thailand.
+They live in fifteen provinces in Thailand, along the Burmese-Thai border, from Chiang Rai, Chiang Mai, Mae Hong Son down to Tak, Kanchanaburi, and further south to the Isthmus of Kra.

 They are the only ethnic minority in Thailand, who keep elephants.
 Their languages belong to the Tibeto-Burman group of the Sino-Tibetan language family.
 They consist of three mutually unintelligible branches: Sgaw, Pwo, and Pa’O.